 Below is an example of a sample secondary timetable:

 Students are given homework appropriate to their age and English language stage.
 Students borrow books from the school Library and should read these at home.
 Students should also revise work done each day and complete any unfinished work.
-Specific homework tasks are regularly given to students in the advanced language groups.
+Specific homework tasks are regularly given to students to consolidate classroom learning.

-The senior secondary students participate in a five-day program in the city of Melbourne once during their program at the school.
-This program is fully integrated into the curriculum and aims to develop students’ English language skills as well as independence, problem-solving ability, time management and organisational skills.
+In terms two and four, all students participate in a three-day program in the city of Melbourne.
+This program is integrated into the curriculum and aims to develop students’ English language skills as well as independence, problem-solving ability, time management and organisational skills.
 Parents and guardians are notified well in advance and have opportunities to discuss issues and concerns